wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/datasets/giotto_news.rst

 November 11 2022
 ================

-Giotto is awarded Essential Open Source Software (EOSS) award from the Chan Zuckerberg Initiative (CZI) in Round 5. https://chanzuckerberg.com/eoss/proposals/enhancing-giotto-for-spatial-multi-resolution-technologies/
+Giotto receives grant from the Essential Open Source Software for Science (EOSS) program from the Chan Zuckerberg Initiative (CZI) in Round 5. https://chanzuckerberg.com/eoss/proposals/enhancing-giotto-for-spatial-multi-resolution-technologies/